Policies and Guidelines

 Respect the integrity of the lab and its systems.
 Do not attempt to compromise physical or electronic security in any way.
 This includes propping lab doors open or letting unauthorized people in. *Hacking* of any kind, or the possession of worms, viruses, etc., is expressly forbidden.
 If you think you have a legitimate reason to experiment with computer security, you must obtain special permission from the lab staff in advance.

-Running of unattended distributed scripts, crawlers, or scrapers are prohibited on the network.
-Running of any bitcoin type mining software on CS equipment is expressly prohibited.
+Running of unattended servers or services without the express permission of faculty and labstaff is prohibited on the network.
+Running distributed scripts, crawlers, or scrapers are prohibited on the network.
+Running of any blockchain or bitcoin type mining software on CS equipment is expressly prohibited.

 If you have access to proprietary source code, be careful not to incorporate it into your own code unless you have written permission to do so, and take steps to ensure that you don't give access to anyone else.